ContentSquare/protractor-toolbox/README.md

 ## Contributing

-Please ensure your pull request adheres to the following guidelines:

-  - Run the linter (`npm run lint`) and fix the errors.
+If you want to contribute, do not forget to run the linter (`npm run lint`) and fix the errors.
-  - Commit the `dist` folder with your changes (`npm run build`).

-Thank you for your contributions! :sparkles:
+Thank you! :sparkles:

 ## Licence